ThatOneSwan/Logic-project/README.md

 You may also need to in stall Sqlalchemy: pip install Sqlalchemy
 <br />
-To install numpy, use the following pip command: pip install numpy
+To install numpy, use the following pip command: pip install numpy If you are running it in an IDE, some of the PyDatalog lines maybe be underlined red, but  they will still work.
+The program outputs the matrices R1 and R3 for relations r1(,) and r3(,) as well as the computed matrix R2, and the sets satisfying r2(,).